 2.5.9 Respect for rights of others

 Computer users at Winthrop have a responsibility to be aware of materials that may be objectionable to others when using computer facilities in public areas.
 Monitors and printers in public areas, such as open access computer labs and offices that more than one person may share, should not be used to display or print materials that might be defined as harassing or disruptive.
 Users are reminded that any state and federal laws dealing with these or related matters apply to Winthrop facilities and are encouraged to use good judgment.

 3 Enforcement and Penalties

-If a Web page mounted on a University computing resource, in the opinion of the Associate Vice President for Information Technology, violates this Appropriate Use Policy or the Web Page Policy, access to that Web page may be temporarily suspended pending prompt adjudication of the matter as described in the paragraph above.
+If a Web page mounted on a University computing resource, in the opinion of the Assistant Vice President for Computing Information Technology, violates this Appropriate Use Policy or the Web Page Policy, access to that Web page may be temporarily suspended pending prompt adjudication of the matter as described in the paragraph above.

 Any violations of the policies included in this document may result in penalties as described below.
 Students may face review for disciplinary actions as described in the Student Conduct Code in the Student Handbook.
-These may include, but are not limited to, the suspension of or loss of access to university computer resources, suspension or expulsion from the university.
+These may include, but are not limited to, the suspension of or loss of access to University computer resources, suspension or expulsion from the University.

 Faculty and staff may face review for disciplinary action as described in the Faculty Handbook or Personnel Policies and Procedures Manual.
-These may include, but are not limited to, the suspension of or loss of access to university computer resources, and other penalties listed in the Handbook or Manual including possible termination of employment by the University.
+These may include, but are not limited to, the suspension of or loss of access to University computer resources, and other penalties listed in the Handbook or Manual including possible termination of employment by the University.
 Appeals from penalties assessed under this policy will follow the appropriate grievance procedure as stated in the Faculty Handbook or Personnel Policies and Procedures Manual.